-Despite living longer than the national average, this age group is the fastest growing age group out of every life stage.
-Whilst this generation are breaking records, with older age comes continued physical and cognitive health problems.
-Between a quarter and a half of people over 85 are estimated to be frail, which is associated with disability and crisis admissions to hospitals.
-2
+Despite living longer than the national average, this age group is the fastest growing age group out of every life stage.1 This age group is most likely to need health and care services and is also projected to rise rapidly, increasing by 13.6% by 2029 (an increase of 202,000 people) and 67.8% between 2024 and 2044 (an increase of 1.0 million people).2 Whilst this generation are breaking records, with older age comes continued physical and cognitive health problems.
+Between a quarter and a half of people over 85 are estimated to be frail, which is associated with disability and crisis admissions to hospitals.3

-- Some studies have estimated the prevalence of multimorbidity at 90.5% for those above the age of 85.3 - It's estimated that 40% of people aged 85 and over will develop dementia and be in need of long-term care.4 - Almost 650,000 aged 85 and over have sight-loss.5
+- 86% of people over 85 in England live with at least one long-term health condition. - Some studies have estimated the prevalence of multi-morbidity at 90.5% for those above the age of 85.5 - It's estimated that 40% of people aged 85 and over will develop dementia and be in need of long-term care. - Almost 650,000 aged 85 and over have sight-loss.

-- 35.9% of men and 76.5% of women are widowed.6 - People experience a significant reduction in their social network due to bereavement.7 - According to Statista, the suicide rate for 85-95 year olds is 8.5%.8
+- 35.9% of men and 76.5% of women are widowed.8 - People experience a significant reduction in their social network due to bereavement. - According to Statista, the suicide rate for 85-95 year olds is 8.5%.

-- Although we would normally expect to see a continued decline in a person's resilience over the age of 85, we must not make the mistake of thinking that it disappears altogether. - For many, the lessons of life learnt from their younger years will remain and they will continue to utilise these to cope with adversity.
+Although we would normally expect to see a continued decline in a person's resilience over the age of 85, we must not make the mistake of thinking that it disappears altogether.
+For many, the lessons of life learnt from their younger years will remain and they will continue to utilise these to cope with adversity.
 However, the inevitable deteriorations in health, cognitive ability and social network will impact upon individual levels of resilience, especially for events that have not been experienced before.

-- Our physical levels of capability continue to decline and with this we see an increased dependence on others to enable us to attend to daily living activities such as personal care, shopping and going to the bank, etc. - In conjunction with this, the normal ageing process puts a strain on our cognitive capability as our memory, concentration and processing speeds continue to decline.
+- Our physical levels of capability continue to decline and with this we see an increased dependence on others to enable us to attend to daily living activities such as personal care, shopping and going to the bank. - Alongside this, the normal ageing process puts a strain on our cognitive capability as our memory, concentration and processing speeds continue to decline.
 This does not mean that people of this age are unable to do things, it just means it may take them a little longer.